 Time to STUDY!

-There is a page here on the website that will help you with a few of the topics people have the most trouble with.
-We have linked the user to videos and articles to study.
-These are NOT meant to replace your book study though - use these as supplemental to your regular studies.
+To help you with your studies, (especially the tricker topics), we have linked videos and articles on page 3.
+These are NOT meant to replace your book study though - use these as supplements to your regular studies.

 AIRPLANE FLYING HANDBOOK (AFH)